DLibatique/CLAS102-F19/4-grading.md

 Libatique - Creative Project - Eidolon.pdf**
 etc.

-The guidelines for submission of all media-based creative projects is listed under the appropriate heading.
+The guidelines for submission of all media-based creative projects are listed under the appropriate headings.

-All creative projects must be submitted to me by **5pm on Monday, December 16** (the last day of the study period).
+All creative projects must be submitted to me by **11:59pm on Monday, December 16 (the last day of Study Period)**.
 There is no due date for any given creative project, but if you do more than one, it behooves you to spread the wealth time-wise, as it were, as some projects may take some time to complete.

 If you’re going for an A for the semester (i.e., completing 4 creative projects), I recommend attempting to complete the four projects according to the following timeline: